Generalized Post Embedding Problems: Introduction

-\paragraph{Our contribution.} We introduce $\PEPpd$, or ``$\PEP$ with \emph{partial} directness'', a new problem that generalizes both $\PEP$ and $\PEPd$, and prove its decidability.
+Our main result is that $\PEPpd$ and the mirror problem $\PEPpcod$ are decidable.
 The proof combines two ideas.
 Firstly, by Higman's Lemma, a long solution must eventually contain ``\emph{comparable}'' so-called cutting points, from which one deduces that the solution is not minimal (or unique, or \ldots).
-Secondly, the above notion of ``\emph{eventually}'', that comes from Higman's Lemma, can be turned into an effective upper bound thanks to a Length Function Theorem.
-The cutting technique described above was first used in~\cite{CS-countpep} for reducing $\exists^\infty\PEP$ to $\PEP$.
-In this paper we use it to obtain a decidability proof for $\PEPpd$ that is not only more general but also more direct than the earlier proofs for $\PEP$ or $\PEPd$.
-It also immediately provides an $\Fcal_{\omega^\omega}$ complexity upper bound.
-We also show the decidability of universal and/or counting versions of the extended $\PEPpd$ problem, and explain how our attempts at further generalisation, most notably by considering the combination of directness and codirectness in a same instance, lead to undecidability.
+Secondly, the above notion of ``\emph{eventually}'', that comes from Higman's Lemma, can be turned into an effective upper bound thanks to a Length Function Theorem~\cite{SS-icalp11}.

+The decidability of $\PEPpd$ not only generalizes the decidability of $\PEP$ and $\PEPd$: it is also simpler than the earlier proofs for $\PEP$ or $\PEPd$, and it easily leads to an $\bfF_{\omega^\omega}$ complexity upper bound.

+In a second part of the article, we extend our main result and show the decidability of universal and/or counting versions of the extended $\PEPpd$ problem.
+We also explain how our attempts at further generalisation, most notably by considering the combination of directness and codirectness in a same instance, lead to undecidable problems.

-\paragraph{Applications to channel machines.} Beyond the tantalizing decidability questions, our interest in $\PEP$ and its variants comes from their close connection with fifo channel machines~\cite{muscholl2010}, a family of computational models that are a central tool in several areas of program and system verification (see~\cite{CS-lics08} and the references therein).
-Here, $\PEP$ and its variants provide abstract versions of verification problems for channel machines~\cite{CS-omegapep}, bringing greater clarity and versatility in both decidability and undecidability (more generally, hardness) proofs.
+\paragraph{Applications to channel machines.} Our interest in $\PEP$ and its variants comes from their close connection with fifo channel machines, a family of computational models that play a central role in some areas of program and system verification (see~\cite{cece95,abdulla-forward-lcs,latorre2008,atig2008}) and that also provide decidable automata models for problems on Real-Time and Metric Temporal Logic, modal logics, data logics, etc.~\cite{abdulla-icalp05,ouaknine2006,kurucz06,konev06,lasota2008,barcelo2013}.
+Here, $\PEP$ and its variants provide abstract versions of problems on channel machines, bringing greater clarity and versatility in both decidability and undecidability (more generally, hardness) proofs.